sakai-mirror/assignment2/docs/tii-estimate.rst

 Issues with TII API
 ===================

-* Can the fid=2 and 4(create class and assignment) be used for updating as well?
-* I don't see any options in the API for fid=4 that allow specifying the options such as repository, what sources to check against, when to generate the originality report, etc.
-* How often do these API's change?
-How often does the www.turnitin.com user interface change?
+* Upon investigation, the options we need for fid4 with regards to repository, when to generate originality reports, etc are available they just aren't in the API doc yet.
+* Frequency in which the API's change and the UI at www.turnitin.com changes.
-* Even if titles have to be unique, is there really not a unique id specifier for each TII Assignment?
+* Assignment titles always have to be included in api calls even if using the unique id.
-* Can we disable students from submitting things in the GUI.
-* Ask David Horwitz if Students at Cape Town can log into the turnitin.com UI
+* We are currently investaging and working on which areas of the www.turnitin.com GUI need to be locked down.

 Other Notes
 ===========